How Do You Thaw Breast Milk Safely? – Baby Feeding Guide

 Defrosting breast milk in the fridge is the safest way but takes the longest time.
 So, it’s best to plan ahead.
 Ideally, you will need at least 12 hours (or overnight) to thaw frozen milk.
 Move the frozen breast milk container (bag or storage cup) from the freezer and place it towards the back of the refrigerator.
 Don’t place it at or near the fridge door.
 The temperature there will fluctuate when the door is opened and closed.
 This can make the milk spoiled.

 After 12 hours, gently squeeze the bag or container to see if the milk is thawed completely.
 If you still see some frozen chunks, wait for more time.
 Once the milk is completely thawed, gently stir it to ensure an even distribution of fat content.
-You may want to warm the milk and it is ready for your baby.
+You may want to warm up the milk and have it ready for your baby to bottle feed.

 You should use this defrosted milk within 2 hours.
 After that time, you should throw it away.Once your milk is warmed, the ability of the milk to inhibit bacterial growth is decreased, so it is not recommended to place your milk back in the refrigerator,” reveals Andria.
 The baby’s mouth touching the milk leads to bacterial growth in the milk.